Schlumberger/UOM/README.md

 1.0
 (<https://www.energistics.org/energistics-unit-of-measure-standard/>)
 extended with a
-few extra unit aliases and \"unitless\" particular unit that cannot be converted.
+extra unit aliases and \"unitless\" particular unit that cannot be converted.

 The units are case sensitives.